Why Develop Your

 Supplies:

-Try to find an old three-legged
+Try to find an old

-stool
+three-legged stool

-or something else with three legs or
+or something else with

-or make one out of cardboard and
+stool out of cardboard and toilet-paper rolls;

-What if, when you stopped growing,
+What if, when you stopped growing, two-thirds of your body reached its

-two-thirds of your body reached its full height, but the remaining one-third of
+full height, but the remaining one-third of your body stayed the size it was

-your body stayed the size it was when you were born?
+when you were born?

 You'd walk funny, that's for sure.